MoSbeaa/Excel_to_PDF_Form_Filler_Py/README.md

 # How to Start?

 ## 1 Change the variables names
-  variables that need to change when you have new data report is:
+  variables that need to change when you have a new data report are:
-  * rawDataFile_filename  --> this variable holds the input excel file of row data, and this file in directory should be in subfolder in the main code folder --> usually is in the "In" subfolder.
+  * rawDataFile_filename  --> This variable holds the input Excel file of row data, and this file in the directory should be in the subfolder in the main code folder --> usually in the "In" subfolder.
-  * pdf_template  --> this variable holds the pdf template file, and this file in directory should be in subfolder in the main code folder --> usually is in the "In" subfolder.
+  * pdf_template  --> This variable holds the pdf template file, and this file in the directory should be in the subfolder in the main code folder --> usually in the "In" subfolder.
   * pdf_outPut_path  --> this variable holds the output folder --> usually is "Out" subfolder.
-  * outPutFileName  --> this variable holds the output file name, change it as you like
+  * outPutFileName  --> This variable holds the output file name, change it as you like

 ## 2 Check the Dictionary variable
-  * dictionary --> this dictionary holds all variables name from the pdf form and the value from excel file, it will be filled automatically, but
+  * dictionary --> This dictionary holds all variable's names from the pdf form and the values from the Excel file, it will be filled automatically, but
-  * If you have field name that is not same as columns name in excel file, you should to add it manually, otherwise the code will not work.
+  * If you have a field name that is not the same as the column name in the Excel file, you should add it manually, otherwise, the code will not work.
   * see dictionary value to know how to add manually.

 ## 3 Make the fields in the PDF

-  * You should use tool called 'Prepare Form' in adobe acrobat pro DC.
+  * You should use a tool called 'Prepare Form' in Adobe Acrobat Pro DC.
-  * Important: before start adding fields, make sure to delete all auto created fields in the form, you can look on the field panel at the right to see all the fields existed.
+  * Important: Before start adding fields, make sure to delete all auto-created fields in the form, you can look on the field panel at the right to see all the fields that exist.
-  * Use 'Add a text filed' option, not 'Add text', Then assign the fields places.
+  * Use the 'Add a text filed' option, not 'Add text', Then assign the fields places.
-  * Be sure that the fields name is exact as the column name in excel file
+  * Be sure that the field name is exactly as the column name in Excel file
-  * Also, any font format can be made during making the field.
+  * Also, any font format can be made while making the field.

 | :exclamation:  This is very important   |
 |-----------------------------------------|
-  > No field name duplication allowed: if you duplicated any filed name it will not be filled (at least in my code)
+  > No field name duplication allowed: if you duplicate any filed name it will not be filled (at least in my code)